hulvdan/cookier/TASKS_HULVDAN.md

 * achievements:
 * achievements:
 * completing difficulty can unlock stuff
+* save load: more tests!
+* new run: dim overlay on pressing `new run` in pause menu
 * new run: showing selected difficulty/build/weapon name
 * new run: showing hover weapon details
 * new run: initial weapon recycle price